Sumanthhs27/Book-Recommender-System-/README.md

 Recommendations are based solely on user's past likes/ dislikes & how other users have rated other items.
 The system does not take into consideration an item's features like author, publisher, genre etc nor a user's features like age, gender, location etc. These take either a memory based approach or a model based approach

 ### 4. Hybrid Filtering:
+Hybrid Filtering uses combination of all the 3 methods above and overcomes the difficulties in them and is more effective in real world applications.

 ## -------------------------------------------------------------------------------------